JLockerman/TIGER/Readme.md

 ### 💾 Building and Installing the extension ###

 Download or clone this repository, and switch to the `extension` subdirectory, e.g.
 ```bash
 git clone https://github.com/timescale/timescale-analytics && cd timescale-analytics/extension
 ```
 Then run
 ```
 cargo pgx install --release
 ```

 ## ✏️ Get Involved ##

-The Timescale Analytics project is still in the initial planning stage as we decide our priorities and what to implement first.
+The Timescale TIGER project is still in the initial planning stage as we decide our priorities and what to implement first.
 As such, now is a great time to help shape the project's direction!
 Have a look at the [list of features we're thinking of working on](https://github.com/timescale/timescale-analytics/labels/proposed-feature)